darkenk/soldat_cpp/README.md

 The big missing part is scriptcore and pascalscript in server.
 Places with missing code (mostly due to converter issue) are marked by `NotImplemented()` function.

-Current focus is on client part, so server can be inoperable.
-To test client you need [assets](https://github.com/Soldat/base) and Pascal version of server.
+To test client and server you need [assets](https://github.com/Soldat/base).

 # Current external dependencies
 * freetype-2.10.4